Pool Care Tips

 1. That Famous Southern California Sunshine

-Unlike pools in cloudier or more seasonal climates, your San Diego pool gets a steady diet of intense sunlight almost every day of the year.
-Without proper preventative measures, this creates the perfect conditions for algae to thrive regardless of the season.
+Algae are photosynthetic organisms that thrive with abundant light exposure.
+Unlike pools in cloudier climates, San Diego pools receive consistent, intense sunlight nearly every day throughout the year.
+Without proper preventative measures, this creates the perfect conditions for algae to thrive.
+Standard algae prevention strategies need to be adapted for our intense sun exposure.

 2. Our Year-Round Warm Temperatures